List of criminal organizations in DC Comics: Council of Merlin

 Descendants of Merlin who sought the power of Shazam for themselves.

 Council of Spiders

 The Council of Spiders is a cadre of metahuman killers-for-hire led by the mutant super-villainess known only as the Wanderer.
 When they debuted in Red Robin, they were hunting members of Ra's al Ghul's League of Assassins.

-Court of Owls

-The Court of Owls is a secret society of high class Gothamites who have held a grip on Gotham City's political influence since colonial times, known for kidnapping children from the circus and brainwashing them into assassins which they call 'Talons'.
-They are characterized by their distinct white masks which look similar to an owl.

 Crime Champions

-An alliance between Earth-Two's Wizard, Icicle, and Fiddler aligned with Earth-One’s Felix Faust, Doctor Alchemy, and Chronos, the Crime Champions exchanged identities in order to defeat the Justice Society of America and the Justice League of America.
+An alliance between Earth-Two's Wizard, Icicle, and Fiddler aligned with Earth-One's Felix Faust, Doctor Alchemy, and Chronos, the Crime Champions exchanged identities in order to defeat the Justice Society of America and the Justice League of America.

 Crime Corps

 The nemeses of the Paladins, Crime Corps included Hotfoot, Stinkbug, Taipan, Tinderbox, and the Skeleton Crew.

 Crime Lodge

 The evil Justice Society equivalent in the Antimatter Universe.

-Crime Syndicate of America

-The Crime Syndicate of America is an evil version of the Justice League from Earth-Three.

 Cult of Ashra Khan

 The Cult of Ashra Khan was based out of Pakistan that created an army of rogue Firestorms/Nuclear Men.